 National Social Studies Standards — This is the site for the National Council for the Social Studies and does not provide access to the standards.
 You need to purchase their publications.

 National Standards for United States History — “The development of the History Standards was administered by the National Center for History in the Schools at the University of California, Los Angeles under the guidance of the National Council for History Standards.
 The standards were developed with funding from the National Endowment for the Humanities and the U.S. Department of Education.
 This publication does not necessarily represent positions or policies of the United States government, and no official endorsement should be inferred.”

 These sites offer lesson plans and resources of interest to K-12 educators who are interested in integrating music into their classrooms.
 Or, these museums offer on-site or internet resources which are helpful for understanding American music in a historical context.

-America’s Shrine to Music Museum (Vermillion, SD) — Visits only, but some good online images and information about music instruments.
+National Music Museum (Vermillion, SD) — Visits only, but some good online images and information about music instruments.

 Center for American Music (University of Pittsburgh, Pittsburgh, PA) — Virtual tour, online lesson plans and images of the 19th century.

 Colonial Williamsburg (Williamsburg, VA) — This site offers activities and extensive resources for teachers.